Why Canada needs a thriving podcast community...

 I’ve been pretty outspoken on Twitter and my blog about what I believe makes a healthy podcast community.
 In April 2022 I wrote an open letter to Canadian podcast networks urging them to do more for the ecosystem.
 Since the 2022 launch of Pod the North, I’ve spoken at several conferences and meet-ups about the Canadian podcasting industry, including Hot Docs Podcast Festival 2023, Canadian Association of Journalists Conference 2024, Podcast PowerUp, Radiodays North America 2024, and many more!

-I host Pod the North's flagship podcast, Canardian: the podcast gossiping about the hometowns of Canadian podcast people — recently named one of Apple Podcasts Favourite Podcasts of 2024.
+I also host Pod the North's flagship podcast, Canardian: the podcast gossiping about the hometowns of Canadian podcast people — named one of Apple Podcasts Favourite Podcasts of 2024.

 At the end of the day, I’m no one special.
 But I can be pretty shameless about my love for this space - and that’s gotta count for something.